facorread/wasm-agent-based-models/README.md

 ## Getting started

 To get started with wasm-agent-based models, decent knowledge of html, css, and javascript is required.
-You should also read the [Rust and WebAssembly book], and follow the setup instructions therein. `npm` is strongly recommended.
+You should also read the [Rust and WebAssembly book], and follow the setup instructions therein. [`npm`] is required.

 After you have started with [rust-agent-based-models], [Clone this repository] (`https://github.com/facorread/wasm-agent-based-models.git`) and use your favorite terminal to run `wasm-pack build --target web`.
 Follow the instructions on screen.

 Once you have verified that the code builds, take some time to understand the similarities and differences between this project and [rust-agent-based-models].
-This allows you to see the code that needs to be copied from one project into the other, and decide what parameters you want to explore as you work on designing your own ABM.
+Look for the `begin-similar-code` markers for blocks of code that both projects have in common, and then use this project for manually exploring parameters from your ABM.

-To examine the differences between the two programs, you can use `[diff]`, for example:
+You can also use `[diff]` to examine differences between the two programs, for example:

 ```bash
 diff -u rust-agent-based-models/src/main.rs wasm-agent-based-models/src/lib.rs